Aamosh12/Project/docs/source/market.rst

 If you click in any symbol, you can get detail information about particular company.

 .. image:: live_trading.jpg
-Above mention is the image of Live Tradingof date 2023/01/31
+Above mention is the image of Live Trading of date 2023/01/31.

 Todays Shareprice